-A sebaceous cyst or spidermoid cyst or pilar cyst most commonly presents as painless swelling.
-It may appear as firm, round, mobile nodule of variable size.
-The color may vary from flesh colored to yellow or white.
-It may show a central pore or punctum and sometimes thick cheesy material can be expressed from that.
+A sebaceous cyst most commonly presents as a painless swelling.
+It may appear as a firm, round, mobile nodule of variable size.
+The color may vary from flesh-colored to yellow or white and it may show a central pore or punctum.

-The diagnosis is mainly clinical and investigations generally not required.
-These however, may be required to rule out other differentials.
+The diagnosis is mainly clinical and investigations are generally not required.
+These, however, may be required to rule out other differentials.

-Most of the epidermoid or pilar or sebaceous cyst do not require treatment.
+Most of the sebaceous cysts do not require treatment.
 In most cases, patients also do not seek medical advice.
-These cysts are known to disappear spontaneously.
+These cysts are also known to disappear spontaneously in some cases.

-In case of rupture of the cyst, the contents may be expressed but reformation may occur.
+In the case of rupture of the cyst, the contents may be expressed but reformation may occur.

-Antibiotics at are prescribed for an infected cyst and excision of the cyst may be required.
-An inflamed cyst is difficult to distinguish from infected and the treatment is on same line.
+Antibiotics are prescribed for an infected cyst and excision of the cyst may be required.
+An inflamed cyst is difficult to distinguish from an infected one and the treatment is on the same lines.

 Excision of the Cyst

-The cyst is removed in aseptic precautions under local anesthesia.
+The cyst is removed under local anesthesia taking all aseptic precautions.
 It should be attempted to take the cyst out in toto and care should be taken to remove all the cyst wall if the cyst is ruptured.